velara3/WebApp/README.md

 - Add a call to create the class using `BaseClass.start()` or `BaseClass.startWhenReady()`
 - Your class starts and code in the `start()` method is run

+The Getting Started section will give you step by step instructions.

-It all starts when you run `BaseClass.startWhenReady(MyClass)` or `BaseClass.start(MyClass)` to start the class / application
+Basically, your class or your application starts when you call `BaseClass.startWhenReady(MyClass)` or `BaseClass.start(MyClass)`.

 The main class to extend is `BaseClass.ts`.

 You yourself define the view classes or view elements you need for your project.
 You can use the `BaseElements.ts` class as a template to learn from.

-You extend the class and then include a reference to the JavaScript in your HTML page.
+You extend the class and include a reference to the JavaScript in your HTML page.

 ```html
 <!DOCTYPE html>
 <html lang="en">